 Teacher Training Scholarships

-IDA Northern California offers scholarships for training in structured literacy approaches (also known as multisensory structured language education—MSLE).
-Scholarships are awarded for up to 50% of the full cost of the training (including books and supplies).
+IDA Northern California offers scholarships for training in Structured Literacy approaches (also known as multisensory structured language education—MSLE).
+Subject to availability and eligibility, scholarships will be awarded to cover a portion of the cost of training (including books and supplies).

-Scholarships are only awarded for training programs that are accredited by IDA.
-For more information visit https://dyslexiaida.org/accredited-teaching-training-programs/.
+Scholarships are only awarded for training programs that are accredited by IDA, and programs must be a minimum of 30 hours.
+For more information on IDA-accredited programs, visit https://dyslexiaida.org/accredited-teaching-training-programs/.

 Applications are accepted on a rolling basis throughout the year and will be considered until all funds have been granted.
 Applicants must apply no less than 30 days before the training program’s enrollment deadline.
 If awarded a scholarship, the recipient will be notified of the exact amount of the scholarship.
 The recipient will be responsible to pay their share of the tuition to the director of the training program.
 Upon confirmation of enrollment, NCBIDA will pay directly to the director of the training program the amount of the recipient’s scholarship.

 Please be aware that there are two separate processes:

 - Applying for and enrolling in an eligible teacher-training program